Heeyaichen/aws-network-monitoring-infra/README.md

 5. Update documentation as needed
 6. Submit a Pull Request with a comprehensive description of changes

-For major changes or features, please open an issue first to discuss what you would like to change.
+For major changes or features, please open an issue first to discuss what we would like to change.

 ## License